Cavity-induced bifurcation in classical rate theory: Introduction

-In this Letter, we concentrate on the effect of the indirect interactions between molecules mediated by the cavity field in the classical limit.
+In this article, we predict a phase transition induced by the presence of the cavity.
+This transition is caused by the indirect interactions within the matter system, e.g. molecules, mediated by the vacuum field.
 We show that such an interaction can be taken into account in the classical rate theory as transition rates that depend parametrically on the state of the molecules.
-The rate equation describing the macroscopic state of the many molecule system is consequently non-linear.
-We find an order parameter for the polaritonic system and show that, in an attainable parameter regime, it bifurcates so that it can have multiple solutions in the stationary state.
-Furthermore, we show that the distribution of the light-matter couplings dictates whether this bifurcation may be seen in the macroscopic state or whether it corresponds to a ``hidden'' order; a phase separation.
-Even before the bifurcation, the cavity mediated interaction may slow down the effective transition rates, suggesting that the collectivity of the many molecule system must be considered on the level of the rate equations, not only on the level of the rates themselves.
+We find an order parameter for the light-matter system and show that, below a certain critical temperature which depends linearly on the number of molecules, it bifurcates so that it can have multiple solutions in the stationary state.
+The phase transition aligns the molecular states depending on their coupling to the cavity.
+If the molecules couple equally, they will spontaneously prefer being in the same state.
+When this is not the case, there is a phase separation based on the light-matter coupling constants.
+Even before the phase transition, the cavity-mediated interaction may slow down the effective transition rates, suggesting that the collectivity of the many molecule system must be considered on the level of the rate equations, not only on the level of the rates themselves.